mshrwtnb/ALRT/README.md

 ## Features
 * Call-site-friendly.
 See Usages
 * Chainable UIAlertController setup both Alert and ActionSheet styles
-* Add UITextField(s) and handle when a certain UIAlertAction button is clicked
+* Add UITextField(s) and handle their values when a certain UIAlertAction button is clicked
-* Preferred Action Support!
+* Preferred Action Support
+* Can handle the result of show() action both .Success and .Failure

 ## Usages
 ### Alert with OK / Cancel buttons